 Work for a bachelor's degree must be completed within seven years from the time the student first registers in the Jacobs School of Music.
 A student who fails to comply with this requirement must pass comprehensive examinations in all music subjects and meet current requirements for the degree.
-Should degree work be interrupted because of military service, the time thus spent is not counted as part of the time limitation.
+This time limit will be suspended for the duration of any officially recognized military leave.
+See Military Leaves in the "Regulations and Procedures" section of this bulletin.